 A set of guidelines has been implemented in order to offer a logic and coherent assessment system.
+The Law modules that can be selected as electives are delivered in conjunction with the LLB and follow specific rules.

 Coursework type - the following assessment types are considered